opencredit/badgeos/readme.txt

 *   Easily define how they relate to one another using the 'Required Steps' tool
 *   Set default images for each achievement type or select unique images for every achievement item

+**Define an Unlimited Number of Rank Types**

+*   Create as many types of rank as you like
+*   Name rank types whatever you wish
+*   Easily define how they relate to one another using the 'Required Steps' tool
+*   Set default images for each rank type or select unique images for every achievement item

+**Define an Unlimited Number of Point Types**

+*   Create as many types of points as you like
+*   Name point types whatever you wish
+*   Easily define how they relate to one another using the 'Required Steps' tool
+*   Set default images for each rank type or select unique images for every achievement item

 **Design Beautiful Badge and Achievement Images from within WordPress**